 - Writers and artists may submit only once, in a single genre, per submission period.
 Current submission period is: 2/15/2021 through 6/15/2021 (issue published in spring 2022)

 - Submissions which do not follow our guidelines will not be considered.

-As we are now an annual journal, please expect a wait time of 4-8 months depending on when you submit as much of the review occurs during the end of the summer and fall.
+As we are now an annual journal, please expect a wait time of 4-8 months depending on when you submit, as much of the review occurs during the fall.

 Once published in our journal, contributors may submit again after two years.

 If your submission is accepted for publication in the journal, you will receive two free copies of the journal issue that your work appears in, and a discount on additional copies of the issue.

 Beginning March of 2016, we are now charging a small service fee ($2) for submissions*.
 This administrative fee helps fund our online submission system and ensures that Fourteen Hills will continue as an outlet for exciting and diverse new work. (*Submission fees are waived for current subscribers to Fourteen Hills.
 To support us as a subscriber, please visit our Subscriptions page.)